tercdev/Clear_Lake_Website_Data_Visualization/README.md

 ## Data Visualization Code [former site]

-This is the previous version of the data visualization graphs.
-All these graphs are no longer being used on the React Data Visualization Site.
-To view this version, click here: https://chenalison.github.io/.
+This is the previous version of the data visualization graphs. *All these graphs are no longer being used.* To view this version, click here: https://chenalison.github.io/.

 ## clear-lake-restoration-app [current site]